Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 Our ODE is defined by

 Here, $\vartheta$ contains inputs to $f$ that depend on the model parameters, $\theta$, while $x$ contains inputs which do \textit{not} depend on $\theta$ and therefore remain fixed as the Markov chain moves through the parameter space.
 Note that in general, $\vartheta \neq \theta$.
 In the SIR model for example, $\vartheta = \{\beta, \gamma\}$, while $\theta = \{\beta, \gamma, 1/\phi\}$.
 To define the integral, we additionally specify an initial time $t_0$, times of integration $t_s$, and an initial condition $y_0$, all of which can vary with $\theta$.
 Hence when propagating derivatives to compute the gradient of the log joint density, we need to worry about how the solution varies with respect to $\vartheta$ and potentially $y_0$\footnote{ While $t_0$ and $t_s$ may depend on model parameters, we here assume they do not to avoid some minute technicalities and simplify our discussion.}.
-We consider that these elements are \textit{varying parameters} and denote $K$ the number of such elements.
-Furthermore, let $N$ be the number of \textit{states}, that is the length of $y$ or in a SIR model, the number of compartments.
+We call these elements \textit{varying parameters} and denote $K$ the number of such elements.
+Furthermore, let $N$ be the number of \textit{states}, that is the length of $y$ or the number of compartments in a SIR-type model.

 In \texttt{Stan}, we propagate derivatives by solving a coupled system of ODEs.
 The intuition is the following.
 Suppose we want to compute

 We do not have an analytical expression for $y$, so a direct application of automatic differentiation is not feasible.
 But we can, assuming the requisite derivatives exist, compute